j19sch/j19sch.github.io/posts/2023/20230530-making-meetings-work.md

 <div class="row">
 	<div class="col-md-8">
 			<p style="margin-top:10px">A meeting will never be a good meeting if we experience it as something that happens to us, as something that's imposed on us.</p>
-			<p>In his book <a href="https://www.penguinrandomhouse.com/books/330616/orbiting-the-giant-hairball-by-gordon-mackenzie/">"Orbiting The Giant Hairball"</a> Gordon Mackenzie tells the story of how he facilitated a brainstorm session for a task force, after sitting through the incredibily boring and unengaging first part of their meeting.
+			<p>In his book <a href="https://www.penguinrandomhouse.com/books/330616/orbiting-the-giant-hairball-by-gordon-mackenzie/">"Orbiting The Giant Hairball"</a> Gordon Mackenzie tells the story of how he facilitated a brainstorm session for a task force, after sitting through the incredibly boring and unengaging first part of their meeting.
 He started with an exercise, using candles and a pair of Tibetan cymbals, to help the attendees let go of their notions and biases of where they thought the meeting would or should go.
 Thanks to that exercise, the brainstorm proceeded in a completely different way than the previous part of the meeting:</p>
 			<blockquote>
 				<p><em>Release from their inculcated culture allowed the task force members to metamorphize - for a little while - from mere attendants at a meeting into vibrant participants in an evolving endeavor. (p206)</em></p>
 			</blockquote>
 			<p>Isn't that how all meetings should be?
-Not with attendants, but with vibrant participants in an evolving endavor?</p>
+Not with attendants, but with vibrant participants in an evolving endeavor?</p>
 	</div>
 	<div class="col-md-4">
 		<figure class="figure">